hmcfabfive/coconut-tutorial/README.md

 #### Copying Code into the Interpreter

-The tutorial can copy code into the interpreter for the user.
-The user just needs to click on a code snippet and it will be copied into the interpreter.
+The tutorial contains automatic code loading functionality.
+Simply double-click on a code snippet, and it will be copied into the interpreter.

 #### Gitter
 Gitter is a chatroom service for Github users.
 Coconut has a Gitter chatroom that gives Coconut users a way to talk to Evan Hubinger, Coconut's creator, directly.
 The chatroom can be accessed by clicking the tab at the bottom right of the page.